perriera/extras_rsi/README.md

  To build & test this library:

-     git git@github.com:perriera/cpp_starter.git
+     git git@github.com:perriera/rsi.git
-     cd cpp_starter
+     cd rsi
      mkdir build
      cd build
      cmake ..
      make
      ./run-unittests
-If wish to install cpp_starter as a shared library, (but do not have any plans to uninstall it in the future) you can do the following:
+If wish to install rsi as a shared library, (but do not have any plans to uninstall it in the future) you can do the following:

 	sudo make install
-However, quite often you will be upgrading **cpp_starter** so a better way to install **cpp_starter** is by using **sudo checkinstall**.
+However, quite often you will be upgrading **rsi** so a better way to install **rsi** is by using **sudo checkinstall**.

 ## sudo checkinstall
-Since you will be working on different versions of **cpp_starter** it is important that you be able to make a clean uninstall, (when required) , To be able to uninstall you will need to install the Ubuntu **checkinstall** package: [here](https://help.ubuntu.com/community/CheckInstall).
+Since you will be working on different versions of **rsi** it is important that you be able to make a clean uninstall, (when required) , To be able to uninstall you will need to install the Ubuntu **checkinstall** package: [here](https://help.ubuntu.com/community/CheckInstall).

 `sudo apt-get update && sudo apt-get install checkinstall`

 With the **checkinstall** package installed your installation process now becomes:

-     git git@github.com:perriera/cpp_starter.git
+     git git@github.com:perriera/rsi.git
-     cd cpp_starter
+     cd rsi
      mkdir build
      cd build
      cmake ..
      make
      ./run-unittests
-     sudo dpkg -r cpp_starter
+     sudo dpkg -r rsi
      sudo checkinstall

 ## Uninstall command
-Assuming you installed **cpp_starter** with **checkinstall** you may uninstall at any time with:
+Assuming you installed **rsi** with **checkinstall** you may uninstall at any time with:

-     sudo dpkg -r cpp_starter
+     sudo dpkg -r rsi

 ## PRODUCTION vs. DEBUG
 Near line 57 of CMakeLists.txt you may specify a production version here: